vfarcic/vfarcic.github.io/kubernetes/abstracts/what.md

 ## Benefit the ecosystem?

-This presentation covers a set of tools inside the CNCF ecosystem (Crossplane, KubeVirt, etc.) that can be used to extend Kubernetes beyond it's core functions.
+This presentation covers a set of tools inside the CNCF ecosystem (Crossplane, KubeVirt, etc.) that can be used to extend Kubernetes beyond its core functions.
 As a result, attendees should have a better understanding of the Kubernetes "real" goals (e.g., extensibility, CRDs, controllers, etc.).